Association François-Xavier Bagnoud: History

-FXB International (NGO)
+Association François-Xavier Bagnoud (NGO)

 In November 1989, Albina du Boisrouvray and FXB, in partnership with Médecins du Monde (Doctors of the World), successfully lobbied the United Nations in to adopt the Convention on the Rights of the Child in November 1989 by organizing a symbolic sailing voyage, retracing the former slave route with 15 children of different ethnicities.

 In 1991, working with a group of Thai activists, Albina du Boisrouvray and Médecins du Monde freed several dozen underage sex workers, including eight HIV-positive Burmese girls from a brothel in Chiang Mai, Thailand.
 Du Boisrouvray then discovered other girls were being trafficked to brothels in Ranong in western Thailand near the south tip of Burma.
 She informed Saisuree Chutikul, a Thai cabinet minister, who in turn instructed Thai police to raid the brothels.
 This raid freed 270 women, including 95 Burmese sex workers, half of whom were HIV-positive.
 In order to ensure the group’s safety and guarantee that they would receive medical and psychosocial support, du Boisrouvray traveled to Burma.

 In 1992, FXB established four FXB houses in Chiang Mai, Thailand to care for abandoned HIV and AIDS orphans in collaboration with the locally based Support the Children Foundation.
 Through the International Network of Engaged Buddhists (INEB), du Boisrouvray, in collaboration with a Buddhist monk, Phra Alongkot, started an AIDS hospice in Central Thailand.
-Wat Prabat Namphu, in Lop Buri province, is now a famous temple of last resort for Aids victims.
+Wat Prabat Namphu, in Lop Buri province, is now a famous temple of last resort for AIDS victims.
 The hospice is now run by a local foundation.

 In 1993, FXB established a presence in Myanmar, one of the few Western organizations to support AIDS projects in the country at the time, following on earlier FXB clinics and village projects in Thailand, Uganda, Burundi, among others.
 In 1996, FXB received consultative status from the United Nations Economic and Social Council.